-The Olympic Games is a tradition that stretches back 3000 years in history.
-This article is an overview of the Olympics history of table tennis.
+The Olympic Games is a tradition that stretches back 3000 years in the table tennis Olympics history.
+This article is an overview of the Olympic history of table tennis.

 In Greece, the first Olympic Games were held as a tribute to the mighty Greek God Zeus, who lived on top of mount Olympus.
 Throughout the millennia of the tournament’s existence, it has seen its share of ups and downs.
 There weren’t too many games enlisted during the early days as a part of the tournament.

 The Olympic Games are held every four years with a wide range of sports.
 The last session of the Olympic Games was held in 2021.
-The 2022 Winter Olympics are being held in Beijing.
+The 2022 Winter Olympics will be held in Beijing.
 Follow the live stream by clicking here.
 Among all the sports, we will discuss table tennis today and investigate the history of this sport at the Olympics.

 When Did Table Tennis Start?